jfcloutier/karma_system/design_notes/acting.md

 #### From CA to all umwelt effector CAs (level 1 to level 0)

-A parent CA's plan (at level 1) are composite actions (e.g. [left_wheel:spin, left_wheel:spin, right_wheel:reverse_spin]), each already known to be meaningful to at least one CA in its umwelt.
+A parent CA's plan (at level 1) are composite actions (e.g. [left_wheel:spin, left_wheel:spin, right_wheel:reverse_spin]).
+Each action is already known by the parent CA to be meaningful to at least one CA in its umwelt.

 Being composite actions, such plans are executed at once instead of as a sequence of directives.
-Execution always succeeds.
+Execution is assumed to always succeed.

 ##### Event `actions([Action, ...], IntentId)`

 A level 1 CA tells its umwelt effector CAs of the actions it will want executed in the context of an intent (its own or that of an ancestor CA).
 An effector CA might have multiple parents concurrently wanting a list of actions executed.
 The effector CA sees the lists of actions, received in the context of a given intent, as overlapping, and not as cumulative.

 * Effector CA accumulates the relevant actions in the context of an intent
-* If an effector CA is asked by a parent to ready N identical actions for an intent and then by another to ready N + M actions
+* If an effector CA is asked by a parent to ready N identical actions for an intent and then by another to ready N + M actions for the same intent
   * It accumulates N + M, not N + N + M in the context of the intent
 * The effector CA sends `actions_received(IntentId)` back to the parent CA